-The Spetzler AVM grading system relates morphology and location to the risk of surgery.
+The Spetzler-Martin AVM grading system relates morphology and location to the risk of surgery.

 Diagnosis can be difficult on non-contrast CT.
 The nidus is blood density and therefore usually somewhat hyperdense compared to adjacent brain.
 Enlarged draining veins may be seen.
 Although they might be very large in size, they do not cause any mass effect unless they bleed.

-Following contrast administration, and especially with CTA the diagnosis is usually self evident with feeding arteries, nidus and draining veins visible in the so-called "bag of worm" appearance.
+Following contrast administration, and especially with CTA, the diagnosis is usually self-evident, with feeding arteries, draining veins, and intervening nidus visible in the so-called "bag of worms" appearance.
 The exact anatomy of feeding vessels and draining veins can be difficult to delineate, and thus, angiography remains necessary.

-- MRA: phase contrast MR angiography is often useful to subtract the haematoma components when an AVM complicated by an acute haemorrhage needs to be imaged
+- MRA: phase contrast MR angiography is often useful for subtracting the haematoma components when an AVM complicated by an acute haemorrhage needs to be imaged

 Remains the gold standard, able to exquisitely delineate the location and number of feeding vessels and the pattern of drainage.
-Ideally, angiography is performed in a bi-plane system with a high rate of acquisition, as the shunts can be very rapid.
+Ideally, angiography is performed in a bi-plane system with a high rate of acquisition, as shunting can be very rapid.

-On angiogram, AVM appears as a tightly packed mass of enlarged feeding arteries that supply central nidus.
-One or more dilated veins drain the nidus and there is abnormal opacification of veins occurs in arterial phase (early venous drainage), represents shunting.
+On angiography, an AVM appears as a tightly packed mass of enlarged feeding arteries that supply a central nidus.
+One or more dilated veins drain the nidus and abnormal opacification of veins occurs in the arterial phase (early venous drainage), represents shunting.

 Treatment and prognosis

-Treatment options and rate of complications are dictated in part by the Spetzler grade.
+Treatment options and rate of complications are dictated in part by the Spetzler-Martin grade.
 In general, the three options available are: